kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 ```
 #!/bin/bash

+# Tell X commands which display to use
 export DISPLAY=:0

+# Prevent screen blanking
 xset s off
 xset -dpms
 xset s noblank

+# Start shutdown timer in the background (6 hours = 21600 seconds)
+(
+  sleep 21600
+  sudo shutdown -h now
+) &

+# Give the desktop time to settle
 sleep 10

+# Play the video
 cvlc --fullscreen --loop --no-video-title-show /home/hackspace/Desktop/videos/myvideo.mp4
 ```

 - To save and exit: CTRL + X, then Y, then Enter

+- The previous script performs:

+    - Play video at fullcreen and looping

+    - Disable any screen saver, preventing the screen going to blank

+    - Shutdown the RPi after 6 hrs of video running

-- Make your file executable (permission to run the .sh script):
+- Now, make your file executable (permission to run the .sh script):

 ```
 chmod +x /home/hackspace/Desktop/videos/playvideo.sh